FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Next steps

-Once the open loop response is good, you may begin adding feedback control.
-It is recommended you start tuning the drive velocity PID coefficients (`RUN_USING_ENCODER`) using `DriveVelocityPIDTuner` (if applicable).
-Then move on to the follower tunables with `FollowerPIDTuner`.
+Once the open loop response is good, you may begin adding positional feedback control using `FollowerPIDTuner`.

 ## Elevator Getting Started